GUIDELINES FOR MEDIA ACCREDITATION FOR THE 2026 EKITI STATE GOVERNORSHIP ELECTION

 Step 1: Register Organisation

-- Confirm email verification
+- Confirm Email verification

-- Log in to complete organisation profile
+- Login to complete profile information

 Step 2: Application Management